32 Founders Predict eCommerce Marketing Trends (2025)

 Lisa Richards, CEO, The Candida Diet says, “Smart speakers and digital assistants trigger the burgeoning trend of voice search, demanding attention due to its immense implications for SEO strategies.

-This trend necessitates a pivot: instead of relying on typical search terms, enterprises must promptly incorporate conversational long-tail keywords into their eCommerce channels; they need this swift adaptation to ensure consumers can effortlessly discover and engage with products or services, a crucial factor in successful business operation.
+This trend necessitates a pivot: instead of relying on typical search terms, enterprises must promptly incorporate conversational long-tail keywords into their eCommerce channels; they need this swift adaptation to ensure consumers can effortlessly discover and engage with products or services, a crucial factor in successful business operation.”

-“In terms of our unique marketing strategy in 2024, we intend to concentrate on Community Commerce.
+“In terms of our unique marketing strategy in 2025, we intend to concentrate on Community Commerce.
 To promote our brand and products, we will leverage the power of online communities and influencers.

-This strategy will instil a sense of belonging in our customers and increase brand loyalty.
+This strategy will instill a sense of belonging in our customers and increase brand loyalty.
 If I could only give one piece of marketing advice to other store owners, it would be to prioritize the customer experience.

 Make your website seamless and user-friendly, provide excellent customer service, and listen to customer feedback.
 Customers who are satisfied with your product or service are your best brand advocates, and a positive customer experience can drive long-term success in the eCommerce industry,” says Benedict Ang, Senior Coach, Total Shape.

-Abid Salahi, CTO & Co-founder, FinlyWealth says, “Looking to 2024, 'Community-Driven Commerce' is poised to revolutionize eCommerce.
+Abid Salahi, CTO & Co-founder, FinlyWealth says, “Looking to 2025, 'Community-Driven Commerce' is poised to revolutionize eCommerce.
 Our strategy integrates tightly-knit community engagement into the consumer journey, fostering user-generated content and peer recommendations to drive trust and sales.

 I urge store owners to cultivate vibrant online communities around their brands.
 A loyal community doesn't just lift your product; it amplifies your brand's voice and authenticity in a way no other marketing can.”

-“Regarding our marketing strategy for 2024, we're moving further into the realm of influencer marketing partnerships.
+“Regarding our marketing strategy for 2025, we're moving further into the realm of influencer marketing partnerships.
 We're focusing on micro-influencers and building authentic relationships with our target audience.
 We'll focus more on user-created content, creating authentic experiences with products.
 It's all about building a community around your brand, building trust and confidence,” says Priyanka Swamy, CEO, Perfect Looks.

-Ben Neck, Director of Marketing, Tortuga Backpacks says, “With the quick evolution of generative content on search engines and ChatGpt spitting out lists of what to buy, we at Tortuga are focusing on working with long-form video influencers.
-Since our carry-on travel backpacks are a premium product with a long consideration phase video is a great way to educate and help potential buyers understand the product before purchasing.”
+Ben Neck, Director of Marketing, Tortuga Backpacks says, “With the quick evolution of generative content on search engines and ChatGPT spitting out lists of what to buy, we at Tortuga are focusing on working with long-form video influencers.
+Since our carry-on travel backpacks are a premium product with a long consideration phase, video is a great way to educate and help potential buyers understand the product before purchasing.”

 "Our focus on AI extends to voice search optimization, ensuring that customers can easily find our products through voice-activated devices.
 AI isn't just about efficiency; it's about creating a seamless and engaging experience for our customers," says Sahil Kakkar, CEO, RankWatch.